College of Education, Nursing and Health Professions

 The National Commission on Orthotics and Prosthetic Education (NCOPE) mandated that all prosthetics and orthotic educational programs be elevated to the master's degree level by 2012.
 Our currently accredited Prosthetics and Orthotics Program offered in conjunction with Hanger Clinic has been licensed by the Department of Higher Education, State of Connecticut.
 We are one of nine accredited MSPO programs in the United States.

 Our faculty is made up of expert clinicians with advanced degrees who are committed to advancing the profession of prosthetics and orthotics and mentoring those who will become the new professionals of tomorrow.
+Our smaller classes allow the faculty to devote more attention to students, getting to know you personally and understand your career goals.

 Human Anatomy and Physiology